 Finding a test centre

 Once you have chosen your preferred test, register on the CollegeBoard website for the SAT and the ACT website (check the registration dates too), and book a test at a test centre local to you.
+Test centres outside the US can be more limited in availability, so you are advised to book early to secure a place.

-Practising for the SATs and ACTs
+Practising for the SAT and ACT

 There are lots of opportunities for you to practice your SAT and ACT skills.
 Check out The College Board SAT Practice Tests page or the ACT Test Prep web page.